“Has really helped me confirm how I need to address the marking policy”Katherine Hyland, Assistant Head, St Anne’s Catholic School for Girls

 Ofsted 2020 : Greater focus on teacher workload

-In September 2019, Ofsted published their new inspection framework.
-Throughout the framework there are references to teacher workload.
+In the latest Ofsted inspection framework there are frequent references to reducing teacher workload.
 Leaders need to be aware of the main pressures that are on staff and take account of them, be realistic and constructive in the way they manage their staff and that any workload issues are dealt with appropriately and quickly.

 The biggest pressure on teacher workload highlighted in the Teacher Workload Review in 2016, but not yet addressed in over 50% of schools is that of unrealistic expectations associated with Marking and Feedback.